alosralimited/print-label-barcode-scanner/VERCEL_DEPLOYMENT.md

 You'll see a configuration page with these fields:

 **Project Name:**

 - Leave as default or change it (e.g., "barcode-scanner")

 **Framework Preset:**

 - Click the dropdown
 - Select **"Other"** (Flutter is not in the list, so choose "Other")

 **Root Directory:**

 - Leave as **"./"** (default)

 **Build Command:**

-- Enter: `flutter build web --release`
-- **What this does:** Tells Vercel to build your Flutter app for the web
+- Leave this EMPTY (recommended)
+- Why: Vercel runners don't have Flutter by default.
+Leaving it empty tells Vercel to serve the files you already built and committed.
+- Only if you really want Vercel to build, set: `flutter build web --release` (requires a custom setup).
+Exit code 127 or a message like `lutter build web --release` indicates a missing/typo build command.

 **Output Directory:**

 - Enter: `build/web`
 - **What this does:** Tells Vercel where to find your built files
 - **IMPORTANT:** This is the key setting!
 Make sure it says `build/web`

 **Install Command:**

-- Leave empty or enter: `flutter pub get`
+- Leave this EMPTY

-### Step 6: Deploy!
+### Step 6: Deploy

 1. Click the big blue **"Deploy"** button
 2. Vercel will start building your app
 3. You'll see a progress screen with logs

 **What's happening:**

-- Vercel is downloading your code from GitHub
+- Vercel downloads your code from GitHub
-- Running `flutter build web --release`
+- Since Build Command is empty, it skips building and serves `build/web` as static files
-- Uploading the `build/web` folder to Vercel servers
+- It uploads the `build/web` folder to Vercel's CDN

 **This takes 2-5 minutes.**